-TOP TIPS FOR ATTRACTING AND RETAINING TALENT
+TOP TIPS FOR TALENT MANAGEMENT IN THE GREAT RESIGNATION

 Meanwhile, the labor market remains tight as it struggles to regain those jobs lost during the pandemic – a slower process than many had anticipated.
 These market trends have created a two-pronged challenge for employers as they fight to retain existing talent in the ongoing wave of resignations, and likewise struggle to fill open positions in one of the tightest labor markets in recent years.

 Nonetheless, despite these challenges, there are a number of steps that employers can take that will give them a leg up when trying to attract, hire and retain talent.
-The team at PROXUS shared some top considerations and key takeaways for employers during these difficult times:
+The team at XpanseHR shared some top considerations and key takeaways for employers during these difficult times:

 TOP CONSIDERATIONS FOR ATTRACTING NEW TALENT

 As companies moved out of offices in 2020, employees had to figure out how to co-manage their career responsibilities and their personal lives, and how much flexibility was needed to do both.
 Today, as companies shift back into the office, employees’ mindsets and expectations have changed, with many of them looking for continued flexibility.
 Whether it’s by offering a hybrid schedule, or simply allowing individuals to determine when and where they need additional flexibility, employers should consider abandoning strict in-office policies and allowing for more adjustable schedules were possible.

 Shorten the Hiring Process